 - If possible, stoves should be connected to a chimney flue.
 Many older homes have capped stovepipe thimbles in rooms once heated by stoves.
 You can also remove the nonfunctioning furnace pipe from its flue entrance and hook up your stove or heater in its place.
 Sometimes a stove pipe can be extended through a window to provide proper venting of gases.

 - NOTE: There are some risks associated with some heating methods.
 Scroll down or click here to see important safety considerations.

 - Camping Stores are a wonderful place to find gadgets that will take you through these crises times.

 Alternative Heating Options:

-- Portable Power System: A powerinverter can be a lifesaver if you need to heat up formula for your baby or chicks, or have to power up an incubator or hospital cage during a electric outage.
+- Portable Power System: A power inverter can be a lifesaver if you need to heat up a formula for your baby or chicks, or have to power up an incubator or hospital cage during an electric outage.
 This is a small electrical device that converts DC current, from a car cigarette lighter or a battery, into 110 AC current.
-It enables you to use a common electrical device or appliance in your car or any place that has access to a 12 volt battery.
-Powerinverters can be purchased in a computer store, camping / recreation vehicle stores, in marine supply stores or online - some of them are featured to the right.
-They cost from $50, for a simple 100 watt unit, up to several hundred dollars for large units that will enable you to use electric appliances and provide power for up to 24 hours.
+It enables you to use a common electrical device or appliance in your car or any place that has access to a 12-volt battery.
+Power inverters can be purchased in a computer store, camping/recreation vehicle stores, marine supply stores, or online - some of them are featured to the right.
+They cost from $50, for a simple 100-watt unit, to several hundred dollars for large units that will enable you to use electric appliances and provide power for up to 24 hours.